 We then downscale country-level food production, feed, and food supply data from the 2015 FAO FBS proportionally to their associated grid-level surrogate variables.
-This procedure, known as dasymetric mapping, has a long history in cartography and geography\cite{Petrov_2012}.
+This procedure, known as dasymetric mapping, has a long history in cartography and geography \cite{Petrov_2012}.
 We chose dasymetric mapping as our approach for spatial allocation and downscaling, as it is a simple and non-trivial downscaling algorithm: regional data is distributed proportionally to a single grid-level surrogate.
 We seek to enable study of the relationship across scales, and hence need to rely on both local information and regional data.
 By distributing each regional quantity proportionally to a single surrogate quantity, we ensure easy reproducibility and interpretability of results.
 We formalize dasymetric mapping and distribute the data according to the dasymetric equation (equation~\ref{eq:das_eq}, described in detail in~\cite{SESAME}). $X_C$ represents national scale data for country $C$, and $x_{ij}$ is the corresponding distributed grid data at latitude $i$ and longitude $j$. $C_{ij}$ represents the area of country $C$'s jurisdiction over grid cell $ij$, and $s_{ij}$ represents surrogate data in that grid cell.

-We chose 2015 as a base year since it is the middle of the time-span represented by our input dataset.
+We chose 2015 as a base year since it is the middle of the time-span represented by our input dataset (livestock counts are from 2010 whereas crop production data is from 2015).
 Table~\ref{tab:dataSources} summarizes the data sources and associated surrogate variables.
-Information about specific food types and categories, their proportion of the total food supply, and their correspondences with crop and livestock production surrogates are listed in the supplemental information.
-The foods which are distributed to the grid using a surrogate variable account for about 97\% of the food supply and 99\% of production reported by FAOSTAT for 2015.
-The remaining 1\% of production corresponds to food items and types of utilization that lacked surrogate data, most importantly fresh water fish.
-Other FBS food items without a suitable surrogate were 'Beverages, Fermented', 'Beverages, Alcoholic', 'Freshwater Fish', 'Pepper', and 'Sweeteners, Other'.
+The supplemental information provides details about specific food items and groups and each item’s proportion of the total food supply (table S4), as well as their correspondences with crop and livestock production surrogates (tables S6, S7, and S8).
+The foods that are distributed to the grid using a surrogate variable account for about 97\% of the food supply and 99\% of production reported by FAOSTAT for 2015.
+The remaining 1\% of production corresponds to food commodities and types of utilization that lacked surrogate data, most importantly fresh water fish and aquaculture.
+Other FBS food commodities without a suitable surrogate were 'Beverages, Fermented', 'Beverages, Alcoholic', 'Pepper', and 'Sweeteners, Other'.